-These marinated and grilled tuna steaks cook up quickly on an indoor grill, whether an electric model or a grill pan.
-They're easy enough for a weeknight but special enough for company and are quick and easy to make.
-If you like your grilled tuna very rare (as I do), be sure to buy it from a reputable fishmonger.
-You want your tuna as fresh and of as high quality as possible.
-If you're new to indoor grilling, be sure to check out my Indoor Grill Cooking Tips.
+These marinated and grilled tuna steaks cook up quickly on an indoor grill; either an electric model or a grill pan will work well.
+They're easy enough for a weeknight but special enough for company, especially since they are fast and easy to make.
+If you like your grilled tuna very rare, be sure to buy it from a reputable fishmonger.
+You want your tuna as fresh and high quality as possible.
+If you're new to indoor grilling, follow these indoor grill cooking tips for success every time.

-Tip: To easily prepare the fresh ginger, use the edge of a spoon to scrape the peel off a knob of ginger and grate it with a microplane grater or the fine grating blades of a box grater.
-Or, opt for jarred grated ginger, sold in the Asian section of supermarkets.
+To easily prepare the fresh ginger, use the edge of a spoon to scrape the peel off a knob of ginger and grate it with a microplane grater or the fine grating blades of a box grater.
+Another option is to buy jarred grated ginger.
+It's often sold in the Asian section of supermarkets.
 Besides the ingredients, you'll need a liquid measuring cup, chef's knife, cutting board, measuring spoons, citrus juicer, countertop grill or grill pan, tongs, small saucepan, and a whisk.

 - 1/2 cup low-sodium soy sauce

-- 1/4 cup chopped scallions, white and light green part
+- 1/4 cup scallions (chopped, white and light green parts)

 - 2 tablespoons fresh lemon juice